 4.1.
 Forging or counterfeiting a driver’s license – PC 470a

-Per Penal Code 470a, forging or counterfeiting a driver’s license is the crime where people alter, falsify, forge, duplicate, or counterfeit any driver’s license or identification card.6
+Per Penal Code 470a, forging or counterfeiting a driver’s license is the crime where you alter, falsify, forge, duplicate, or counterfeit any driver’s license or identification card.6

-If a defendant uses a counterfeit seal to make a false document or forged document in violation of this statute, then a prosecutor can charge the accused under both:
+If you use a counterfeit seal to make a false document or forged document in violation of this statute, then a prosecutor can charge you under both:

 - Penal Code 470a, and